codenvy/docs/src/main/_docs/user-guide/user-permissions.md

 Note: `domain` is optional, in this case the API will return all possible permissions for all domains.

-## Get applied permissions list

-The Rest API allow to request what are the permissions that you have on a specific resource.
-You can use the following API for that:
+## List Permissions for Specific User

+List the permissions which are applied to a specific user:
 GET /permissions/{domain} : [{host}/swagger/#!/permissions/getCurrentUsersPermissions]()

 Applicable `domain` values are the following: